whimdriven/meca/readme.md

 - Names.
 Victim names have been xref'd from media and victim tracking websites.
 Homicide victims are the easiest to find along with homicide/suicide incidents.
 Other cases are newsworthy, and so a name may accompany - car accidents, drownings, etc.  Names are also xref'd from the Cook County ME's office Unclaimed Bodies index (https://www.cookcountyil.gov/service/unclaimed-persons) and Indigent Cremation index (https://www.cookcountyil.gov/service/virtual-cemetery).

-I also have regular XLSX files with lots of pretty colors if anyone cares :)

-14 August 2019 Updates:
-Broke the overall data into files by year, according to the Medical Examiner case numbers (i.e. ME201x).

 Thanks, Kari